-The School of Psychotherapy at St. Vincent’s University Hospital and UCD School of Medicine will hold a two-day conference on 30th November – 1st December 2018 in UCD Belfield, Dublin.
+The School of Psychotherapy at St. Vincent’s University Hospital and UCD School of Medicine will hold a two-day international conference on 30th November – 1st December 2018 in UCD Belfield, Dublin.
 The topic of the conference addresses the challenge for those in the field of psychoanalysis to follow psychoanalysis and to accurately represent it so that it can be encountered and can intervene effectively in 21st century civilisation..

 The conference is a tribute to the work of Cormac Gallagher which launched and has grown Lacanian psychoanalysis in Ireland through his practice, his teaching, his setting up, with colleagues, the School of Psychotherapy and his internationally valued translations of the work of Jacques Lacan (www.lacaninireland.com).

 Speakers include: Jean Allouch (Paris), Gerard Amiel (Grenoble) , Terry Ball (Dublin) , Maria Belo (Lisbon), Hervé Bouchereau (Montreal), Mary Cullen (Dublin), Tom Dalzell (Dublin), Marion Deane (Dublin), Christian Fierens (Brussels), Cormac Gallagher (Wexford), Peter Gunn (Melbourne), Tony Hughes (Dublin), Jacques Laberge (Recife), Terence Larkin (Dublin), Guy Le Gaufey (Paris), Robert Levy (Paris), Patricia McCarthy (Dublin), Malachi McCoy (Dublin), Charles Melman (Paris), Gerry Moore (Dublin), Barry O’Donnell (Dublin), C. Edward Robins (New York), Helen Sheehan (Dublin), Brendan Staunton (Dublin)